 Users with administrator privileges have two additional buttons in the navigation bar, Configuration and Administration, that provide access to admin-only functionalities.
-In the bottom right corner of the user interface, copyright and license information can be accessed by clicking the circled i icon.
-Click on the ? to read the QCI Analyze manual and contact QIAGEN support team.
-Finally, click on the door icon to log out of QCI Analyze (the name of the user currently logged in is written to the left of the log out icon).
+In the bottom right corner of the user interface, copyright and license information can be accessed by clicking the ((i)) icon.
+Click on the (?) to read the QCI Analyze manual and contact QIAGEN support team.
+The name of the user currently logged in is written to the left of the log out icon.
+Click on the username to change the password associated with that user.
+Finally, click on the (+1) icon to log out of QCI Analyze.